jannin75/DesktopThing/README.md

 Version 1.0
 Please be nice this is my first time uploading a project.

-A project built using Arduino IDE, some TFT screens, an RTC module, and a raspberry pi pico.
+This project was built using Arduino IDE, some TFT screens, an RTC module, a raspberry pi pico, FreeCAD, and a 3d printer.

 This was born out of frustration about the end of remote work and heading back into the office after almost 10 years.
 I wanted to make a cute little display to show a slideshow and a nice looking clock to go with it.
 A desktop thing to sit on my desk and display some images and the time.

-Built using an ILI9341 with an i2c capacitive touch screen and a GC9A01 round 1.28" tft display for the clock.
+Built using a 2.8 inch ILI9341 display with an i2c capacitive touch screen and a GC9A01 round 1.28" tft display for the clock.
-Uses the built in micro sd card slot on the ILI9341 and an external RTC clock with a battery to keep the time.
+Uses the built in micro sd card reader on the ILI9341 and an external RTC clock with a battery to keep the time.

 The .h pixel map files are used by the TFT_eSPI library to create the analog clock movement.  usersetup.h is used with the TFT_eSPI library to configure the clock display.